myeomans/politeness/cran-comments.md

+## Version Update (0.3.3)

+Based on some user testing we have clarified some common error messages.
+We also have added more documentation regarding the plot options.

 ## Version Update (0.3.2)

 Some of the new features were redundant with older ones, so we removed three early features that are now redundant.